 Even after a Parenting Plan is in place, parents need to be flexible in their day-to-day lives.
 If a child is not feeling well or has a school project with a short deadline or a baseball game at a field on the other side of town, parents have to be willing to make last minute adjustments for these exceptional circumstances as to not cause unnecessary fighting or stress.

 Tracy Duell-Cazes, Certified Family Law Specialist

 A Parenting Plan is a complicated and in-depth agreement with many parts and aspects.
-If you have questions about custody, visitation, also called Parenting Time, or about any of the detailed related to a Parenting Plan, call the Law Office of Tracy Duell-Cazes, known as TDC Family Law for a free consultation at 408-267-8484.
+If you have questions about custody, visitation, also called Parenting Time, or about any of the detailed related to a Parenting Plan, call the Law Office of Tracy Duell-Cazes, known as TDC Family Law at 408-267-8484.